MicrosoftDocs/biztalk-docs/biztalk/core/managing-maps-within-projects.md

 ---
 description: "Learn more about: Managing Maps Within Projects"
-title: "Managing Maps Within Projects | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Managing Maps Within Projects" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 75b81b94-f55b-4ca5-89b5-d8d5a4e56166
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Managing Maps Within Projects
 This section provides step-by-step instructions for working with entire maps—for example, the steps involved in creating a map, specifying the schemas in the map, and saving maps.
 For information about building the mapping structure using links and functoids, see [Using Functoids to Create More Complex Mappings](../core/using-functoids-to-create-more-complex-mappings.md).